Who should buy the Nike Zoom Evidence II

 Released as one of Nike’s budget basketball shoes, the shoe continues the Evidence legacy.
-The Evidence 2 features a triangular traction pattern, a forefoot Zoom Air unit within its Phylon midsole, and an engineered mesh upper.
+Evidence 2 features a triangular traction pattern, a forefoot Zoom Air unit within its Phylon midsole, and an engineered mesh upper.

 Cushion.
 Housed within the forefoot is a Zoom Air unit that bulges out slightly from the Nike Zoom Evidence 2's bottoms.
 The Air unit allows the wearer to stay on his or her toes.
 Due to the unit's responsiveness, the shoe is ideal for fast-paced plays.